Jcal-4/Spendo/docker_overview.md

 - **Django can't connect to db:** Ensure `DATABASE_URL` uses `db` as the hostname, not `localhost`.
 - **Tables not created:** Make sure migrations run successfully (see above).

+---

+This guide helps you set up Docker for most projects.
+Adjust the Dockerfile for your specific language or framework.
+If you need a sample Dockerfile for your project, let me know!

 ## Note for Ubuntu Users Running Inside WSL

 If you are using Ubuntu inside Windows Subsystem for Linux (WSL), you may encounter issues starting the Docker daemon with `systemctl` because WSL does not use `systemd` by default.
 If you see an error like: